Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 What Is the Average Temperature of the Inca Trail?

-As you can see, the temperature doesn’t change a great deal throughout the year.
-During the day, you’ll most likely experience a temp of 66°F and at night around 40°F. Of course, it depends on what part of the trail you’re on.
-The first campsites are colder and you’ll be at a higher altitude before making your way down to the warmer jungle sections of the trail.
+As you can see, the temperature doesn’t change much throughout the year.
+During the day, you’ll most likely experience temperature of 66 °F (19 °C) during the day and around 40 °F (4 °C) at night.
+Of course, it depends on what part of the trail you’re on.
+The first campsites are colder, and you’ll be at a higher altitude before making your way down to the warmer jungle sections of the trail.

 What Is the Coldest Month on the Inca Trail?

-If you travel during these months, you need to ensure you take warm clothing and a sleeping bag that can withstand colder climates.
+If you're traveling during this month, make sure to bring warm clothing and a sleeping bag suitable for colder climates.

 Does the Weather on the Inca Trail Affect Flights?